perez247/ngx-route-manager/projects/ngx-route-manager/README.md

 ## Use

 **Service**
-The service contains a `routes` property which should be of the custom generic type `ngxRouteType`.
-It is advised to use the `routes` from the service because some internal functions have been performed on it.
+We strongly advice you extend the library service.
+By doing so, you can pass the generic type just once.

 ```

-import { NgxRouteManagerService } from  'ngx-route-manager';
+@Injectable()
+export class CustomManagerService extends NgxRouteManagerService<NgxRouteType> {}

+...

 @Component({
 ...
-providers: [NgxRouteManagerService],
+providers: [CustomManagerService],
 ...
 })
 export class YourComponent {
-  constructor(private ngxRMService: NgxRouteManagerService<ngxRouteType>) {}
+  constructor(private ngxRMService: CustomManagerService) {}

   getRoutes() {
     const homeRoute = this.ngxRMService.routes.home.fn(); // outputs: ''